ZaneleM02/ZaneleM02/README.md

 Fun Fact About Me

 I started my career in Customer Experience, where I mastered the art of understanding clients’ needs.
 Now, I'm leveraging that knowledge to build data-driven solutions that enhance customer satisfaction.
-My journey from CX to Data Science proves that every dataset tells a story—and I’m here to uncover it!
+My journey from CX to Data Science proves that every dataset tells a story, and I’m here to uncover it!